 From the moment education majors begin their career at UofSC, they receive in-the-classroom experience.
 For Diana that meant observing classrooms, writing lesson plans, completing a practicum where she spent several days in a classroom per week and then student-teaching fulltime during her last semester.

 "I was placed at an elementary school during my first internship followed by student teaching during my final and favorite semester," she said.
 "I got to see all the theories and principles I learned in my college courses come to life."

 Enhancing the experience

-"I've learned through all of these experiences in different levels of education that there are certain things that every student needs from their education," she said.
-According to her portfolio, these things are differentiated instruction, hands-on experiences, and mentorships.
-Diana said putting together her portfolio and presenting it at Discover USC were helpful in ways she hadn't anticipated, such as filling out applications or being interviewed.
+"I've learned through all of these experiences that there are certain things that every student needs from their education," she said.
+"These include differentiated instruction, hands-on learning and mentorships.
+Putting together my portfolio and presenting it at Discover USC allowed me to reflect on my experiences in a way that I hadn't before," she said.

 I am South Carolina.